NavaraCloudServices/github-copilot-groundschool/exercisefiles/cpp/README.md

 ### Exercise 7: Create a Dockerfile

-Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the PHP Application.
+Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the C++ application.

 - Build the image using Copilot and expose the port `3000`.